William III of England: Peace with France

 In 1696, the Dutch County of Drenthe made William its Stadtholder.
 In the same year, Jacobites plotted to assassinate William in an attempt to restore James to the English throne.
 The plan failed and support for William surged.
-Parliament passed a bill of attainder against the ringleader, John Fenwick, and he was beheaded in 1697.
+Parliament passed a bill of attainder against the alleged ringleader, John Fenwick, and he was beheaded in 1697.
 In accordance with the Treaty of Rijswijk (20 September 1697), which ended the Nine Years' War, King Louis XIV recognised William as King of England, and undertook to give no further assistance to James II.
 Thus deprived of French dynastic backing after 1697, Jacobites posed no further serious threats during William's reign.

 As his life drew towards its conclusion, William, like many other contemporary European rulers, felt concern over the question of succession to the throne of Spain, which brought with it vast territories in Italy, the Low Countries and the New World.
 Charles II of Spain was an invalid with no prospect of having children; some of his closest relatives included Louis XIV of France and Leopold I, Holy Roman Emperor.
 William sought to prevent the Spanish inheritance from going to either monarch, for he feared that such a calamity would upset the balance of power.
 William and Louis agreed to the First Partition Treaty (1698), which provided for the division of the Spanish Empire: Joseph Ferdinand, Electoral Prince of Bavaria, would obtain Spain, while France and the Holy Roman Emperor would divide the remaining territories between them.
 Charles II accepted the nomination of Joseph Ferdinand as his heir, and war appeared to be averted.